l1jer/woocommerce-stock-sync-pronto-api/README.md

 If the API returns a response indicating no product data ({"products":[],"count":0,"pages":0}), the plugin will display "Obsolete Stock" in red under the product's last sync time in the products list.

+### How can I enable detailed logging for troubleshooting?

+To enable detailed logging:
+1. Edit the main plugin file (`woocommerce-stock-sync-pronto-avenue-api.php`)
+2. Change `define('WC_SSPAA_DEBUG', false);` to `define('WC_SSPAA_DEBUG', true);`
+3. The plugin will create a `debug.log` file in the plugin's root directory with detailed information about all operations

 ## Changelog

+### 1.1.8
+* Enhanced debugging system with comprehensive logging
+* Added memory usage tracking to debug logs
+* Improved log organization with component prefixes (API, UPDATER, AJAX, etc.)
+* Added more detailed timing information for performance monitoring
+* Added statistics about product updates (updated, obsolete, skipped)

+### 1.1.7
+* Added "Sync Stock" button for each product in the Products list
+* Implemented AJAX functionality to sync individual products
+* Improved UI feedback when syncing stock
+* Enhanced obsolete stock detection and display

 ### 1.1.6
 * Implemented dynamic batching based on product quantity